-With its colourful, sun-soaked streets, winding canals, bustling plazas and notable architecture, its no wonder Copenhagen casts such a spell on those lucky enough to explore the city.
-While it would be easy to spend a few days simply wandering around admiring the perfectly-preserved castles and wooden maritime buildings that seamlessly blend with more modern designs, there are also plenty of fun activities to keep visitors occupied.
-Here are 10 of the best.
+With its winding canals, bustling plazas and notable architecture, its no wonder colourful Copenhagen casts such a spell on those lucky enough to explore the city.
+While it would be easy to spend a few days simply wandering around admiring the perfectly-preserved castles and wooden maritime buildings that seamlessly blend with more modern designs, there are also plenty of fun activities to keep visitors occupied all year round.

 If Amsterdam and Venice are the king and queen when it comes to canals, Copenhagen surely deserves a spot among royalty.
 Waterways criss-cross through the Danish capital, granting vantage points of the city that can only be seen from the water.

-For an even more memorable experience, rent a GoBoat which is powered by solar energy and does not require any sort of experience to operate.
+For an even more memorable experience, rent a GoBoat which is powered by solar energy and doesn’t require any sort of experience to operate.
 They seat up to eight people, and you can even call ahead and order your own picnic to enjoy on board.

 2) Sunbathe in a park

-Copenhagen doesn’t skimp when it comes to green space, so spend a sunny afternoon soaking up the sun in one of its many parks.
+There’s no skimping on green space here, which makes spending an afternoon soaking up the sun in one of its many parks is one of the more relaxing things to do in Copenhagen.
 The Botanical Gardens are a great choice, offering 10 hectares worth of serene ponds and quiet walking trails right in the centre of the city.

-In another nod to Amsterdam, Copenhagen’s bike culture is huge.
+In another nod to Amsterdam, Copenhagen’s cycling culture is huge.
 Fit in with the locals by renting a bicycle to explore the city’s well-marked paths on two wheels, either from one of the many bike shops or by using Byckylen, the public bike system.
 There are numerous stands around the city, and you simply enter your information into one of the attached tablets to sign each bike out.
-Click here to learn more about how to use Byckylen.

 4) Enjoy a drink in Nyhavn